via-zhang/climate-storytelling/README.md

 ## Final Artwork
 ![A digital self portrait, overlaid with a series of colored lines depicting sea level rise and a timelapse of sea level rise over a satellite image.](https://github.com/via-zhang/climate-storytelling/blob/main/artwork/Over_the_Years.gif)
 "Over the Years" is a multimedia artwork that explores data visualization as an avenue for climate storytelling.
-Inspired by the role of location: how we interact with each other, with our histories, and with our environment, this artwork features a timelapse of projected sea level rise in the Everglades in South Florida, a line graph of sea level change off the coast of Southeast Florida since 1994, overlaid with a personal portrait.
+Inspired by the role of location—how we interact with each other, with our histories, and with our environment—this artwork features a timelapse of projected flooding from sea level rise up to 10 feet in the Everglades in South Florida, a line graph of sea levels off the coast of Southeast Florida from 1994 to 2023, overlaid with a personal portrait.
 Accompanying these visuals is a short poem that delves into my emotions regarding the escalating climate crisis.

 ## Poem
 ```